Founded by Google's former head of ads, Neeva brings its ad-free search engine to Europe

 Other selling points include the ability to filter out specific information sources.
 For example, if you don’t want to buy from Amazon, you can tell Neeva to deprioritize it in future results.
 Similarly, with news from a particular publisher, you can tell Neeva that you want to see fewer stories from that outlet — or more, if you like it.

-“It’s a little subtle, in the sense that if you prioritise a site higher, we won’t show you junk from that site — it still has to pass a relevance threshold,” he said.
+“It’s a little subtle, in the sense that if you prioritize a site higher, we won’t show you junk from that site — it still has to pass a relevance threshold,” he said.
 “The search result that we are pointing to has to be meaningful for your query.
-Roughly what that means is that all things being equal, ‘prioritise this site higher’, or all things being equal, ‘let’s get rid of this site.’
-But if this site is the only one that has a useful result for your query, even if you deprioritise it, we will show it because we think it is better for you to show it, than to get zero results.”
+Roughly what that means is that all things being equal, ‘prioritize this site higher’ or all things being equal, ‘let’s get rid of this site.’
+But if this site is the only one that has a useful result for your query, even if you deprioritize it, we will show it because we think it is better for you to show it than to get zero results.”

 And then there is the thorny issue of how Neeva generates its results.
 Similar to other “alternative” search engines, Neeva does lean somewhat on Bing for some of its web searches, though this is something that it’s looking to transition away from as it pushes toward relying entirely on its own tech stack — possibly some time within the next year.